 Eaton: Making sense of UPS investment

-The proliferation of mobile computing, with increasingly sophisticated functionality, commerce including government services, B2B and B2C migrating online, and of course, social media and social networks have, on occasion, made data centres front page news.
+The proliferation of mobile computing, with increasingly sophisticated functionality, commerce including government services, B2B and B2C migrating online, and of course, social media and social networks have, on occasion, made data centers front page news.

 However, despite their best efforts to achieve 'five nines' availability, businesses remain vulnerable to a variety of threats.
 Key among these threats are issues affecting electrical power systems.

 There is no single correct answer when it comes to selecting a power system topology.
-Organisations should match their power system topology to their particular requirements and these are mainly driven by the criticality of the IT applications the data centre houses.
+Organisations should match their power system topology to their particular requirements and these are mainly driven by the criticality of the IT applications the data center houses.